lakhmania/GroceryIdentificationInSmartRefrigeratorsUsingTransferLearning/README.md

 Next, run the command

+# For CPU
 pip install tensorflow
+# For GPU
+pip install tensorflow-gpu

 in your terminal window.
 If you have tensorflow already installed, upgrade it to the latest version.
 For upgarding tensorflow version, run the command